Separating loud/quiet (loudness) from high/low (pitch)

 it vibrates more is likely to lead to confusion among your children.
 Be clear in specifying either.

-More vibrations in a second (pitch or frequency) or each vibration involves a greater to-and-fro movement of the source, or of the air (loudness or amplitude)
+each vibration involves a greater to-and-fro movement of the source, or of the air (loudness or amplitude)